waldophotos/kafka-avro/README.md

     * `grunt release:major` for major number jump.

 ## Release History
+- **3.0.1**, *03 Jan 2020*
+    - Fix a bug to custom strategies `keySubjectStrategy` and `valueSubjectStrategy` - they were not working as expected.
+The default behavior was not impacted.
 - **3.0.0**, *19 Sep 2019*
     - Adds support for `RecordNameStrategy`(io.confluent.kafka.serializers.subject.RecordNameStrategy) and `TopicRecordNameStrategy`(io.confluent.kafka.serializers.subject.TopicRecordNameStrategy)
 schema subject name strategy.
 The purpose of the new strategies is to allow to put several event types in the same kafka topic (https://www.confluent.io/blog/put-several-event-types-kafka-topic) (by [pleszczy](github.com/pleszczy))